-Note it may be necessary to coordinate this test with both the relevant MCC and the Return Link Service Provider (RLSP) in order to ensure that test signals are correctly routed through the ground segment and the appropriate RLM is sent.
+\ Note it may be necessary to coordinate this test with both the relevant MCC and the Return Link Service Provider (RLSP) in order to ensure that test signals are correctly routed through the ground segment and the appropriate RLM is sent.

-- d) monitor the GNSS Receiver data output and determine how long it takes after becoming active before the Receiver starts to output UTC in whichever recognised IEC 61162-1 approved sentence (e.g. GNS, ZDA etc.) the manufacturer has defined for this purpose; - e) monitor the GNSS Receiver and ensure that it remains in active mode for a period of at least 30 minutes after beacon activation, or, for beacons only capable of processing Type-1 RLMs, until such time as the conditions in g) below are met, after which time it may turn off, or remain on, or turn on and off one or more times; - f) during the above 30 minute period monitor the RLS indicator and note at what time it changes state to indicate receipt of an RLS request acknowledgement (i.e. receipt of an RLM); - g) monitor bits 109 to 114 in the next 406 MHz transmitted message after the RLS indicator changes state and ensure that bits 109 to 114 change to '101001', after which time, for beacons only capable of processing Type-1 RLMs, the test may be stopped and the beacon turned off for a minimum period of 15 minutes before commencing the next test.
+- a) that within 5 seconds of the beacon transmitting an initial RLS request through the RLS Location Protocol or RLS Location Test Protocol there is a visual indication of an RLS request; - b) that bits 109 to 114 in the 406 MHz transmitted message are '100001'; - c) that the GNSS Receiver turns on (becomes active) within 5 seconds of the beacon transmitting its first RLS Location Protocol Test message; - d) monitor the GNSS Receiver data output and determine how long it takes after becoming active before the Receiver starts to output UTC in whichever recognised IEC 61162-1 approved sentence (e.g. GNS, ZDA etc.) the manufacturer has defined for this purpose; - e) monitor the GNSS Receiver and ensure that it remains in active mode for a period of at least 30 minutes after beacon activation, or, for beacons only capable of processing Type-1 RLMs, until such time as the conditions in g) below are met, after which time it may turn off, or remain on, or turn on and off one or more times; - f) during the above 30 minute period monitor the RLS indicator and note at what time it changes state to indicate receipt of an RLS request acknowledgement (i.e. receipt of an RLM); - g) monitor bits 109 to 114 in the next 406 MHz transmitted message after the RLS indicator changes state and ensure that bits 109 to 114 change to '101001', after which time, for beacons only capable of processing Type-1 RLMs, the test may be stopped and the beacon turned off for a minimum period of 15 minutes before commencing the next test;

-Note, that for beacons only capable of processing Type-1 RLMs tests h) to k) inclusive below do not apply,;
+Note, that for beacons only capable of processing Type-1 RLMs tests h) to k) inclusive below do not apply.

-- h) monitor the GNSS Receiver and ensure that it turns on at 39 minutes +/- 5 seconds after the next natural hour (e.g. if the beacon was first activated at 10:11 check to ensure that it turns on again at 11:39 +/- 5 seconds).
-Note 39 minutes equates to the M{offset} value for, the encoded 15 Hex ID; - i) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes after which time it may turn off, or remain on, or turn on and off one or more times; - j) monitor the GNSS Receiver for a further hour and ensure that it turns on at 39 minutes +/- 5 seconds after the next natural hour (e.g. if the beacon was first activated at 10:11 check to ensure that it turns on again this time at 12:39 +/- 5 seconds); and - k) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes, after which time the test may be stopped and the beacon turned off.
+- h) monitor the GNSS Receiver and ensure that it turns on at 52 minutes +/- 5 seconds after the next natural hour (e.g. if the beacon was first activated at 10:11 check to ensure that it turns on again at 11:52 +/- 5 seconds);

+Note that 52 minutes equates to the Moffset value for the encoded 15 Hex ID; - i) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes after which time it may turn off, or remain on, or turn on and off one or more times; - j) monitor the GNSS Receiver for a further hour and ensure that it turns on at 52 minutes +/- 5 seconds after the next natural hour (e.g. if the beacon was first activated at 10:11 check to ensure that it turns on again this time at 12:52 +/- 5 seconds); and - k) monitor the GNSS Receiver and ensure that it remains in active mode for a minimum period of 15 minutes, after which time the test may be stopped and the beacon turned off.
 Leave the beacon turned off for a minimum period of 15 minutes before commencing the next test.